peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public string AsString();

-Gets the value of this object as a string object.
+Gets the value of this object as a text string.

 <b>Returns:</b>